MisterZwZwZ/my-very-first-project-/README.md

 ## Why ?
 The goal for me was to put in practice what I was learning about front-end web developement while I was following online courses on codecademy.com.
-I started coding this website at the end of 2020 with HTML and improved it while I was learning CSS and JavaScript.
+I started coding this website at the end of 2020 with HTML only and improved it while I was learning CSS and JavaScript.
 This depository is also a way for me to get started whith Git and GitHub.

 ## Author